andy1024/eledger-parser/README.md

 7. What's next

    - [ ] support more sources
+   - [x] make more formatters
-   - [ ] make more formatters and output destinations (such as an e-mail or alphanumerical LCD screen connected to a Raspberry PI)
+   - [ ] make more output destinations (such as an e-mail or alphanumerical LCD screen connected to a Raspberry PI)
    - [x] support custom configuration
    - [x] handle logouts
-   - [ ] add custom user name support
+   - [x] add custom user name support
    - [x] add icons to PdfLatexFormatter